Thank you! Your submission has been received!

 Panic tends to spread when:

-• We rush — trying to "get it over with" makes the change feel impulsive or hidden.
+Trying to get it over with makes the change feel impulsive or hidden.

-• The energy is off — tension in your voice or posture is contagious.
-If you look like you're bracing for a fight, your staff will give you one.
+Look like you’re bracing for a fight and your staff will give you one.

 The Steady Communication Framework